-Chemical Control: Baits can be used to control cutworms but are more effective when used prior to fennel emergence.
+Chemical Control: Baits can be used to control cutworms but are more effective when used prior to parsley emergence.
 These baits should be placed in the areas where cutworms have been found in previous years.
 Cutworms often occur at the field borders or in isolated areas within the field.
 Sometimes spot and edge treatments are sufficient to control cutworm populations.
-Spinosad and pyrethroids are the most routinely used chemistries for controlling cutworm populations.
-The larvae, however, are often controlled when the crop is sprayed for stand establishment pests.
+Spinosad and pyrethroids are the most routinely used methods for controlling cutworm populations.
+These larvae, however, are often controlled when the crop is sprayed for stand establishment pests.

 Cutworms usually do not get an opportunity to establish a population.

-Cultural Control: Fields in close proximity to alfalfa fields are especially prone to cutworm infestation, and should be carefully monitored.
-Cutworms tend to reoccur in the same area of a field and in the same fields.
-It is important to control weeds, that can act as hosts to cutworms, in and surrounding the field.
+Cultural Control: Fields that are in close proximity to alfalfa fields are especially prone to cutworm infestation, and should be carefully monitored.
+Cutworms tend to reoccur in the same areas of a field and in the same fields.
+It is important to control weeds that can act as hosts to cutworms in the field and surrounding the field.
 The field should be plowed a minimum of two weeks prior to planting, in order to kill cutworms, hosts and food sources.